Walker scores 19, Knicks romp to end 15-game skid vs 76ers

 Embiid then hit a pair of free throws before Walker, scoreless at that point, made a 3-pointer with 4:06 remaining, to get himself started and start the Knicks on a 15-4 run to end the half.
 He had another 3 and two more baskets before the Knicks took a 62-42 lead to the break.

 “It was fun.
 Hopefully I can — we can have — more moments like that,” Walker said.
 “It was just such a great team win.
-Everybody contributed in many different ways and that’s how the game of basketball is.”
+Everybody contributed in many different ways and that’s how New York basketball is.”

 Walker hadn’t scored more than 11 points in any game and had sat down the stretch of the Knicks’ two close ones while Derrick Rose played.
 He scored nine more in the third on three 3-pointers and the Knicks led by as much as 27.